s-victor/TinyPedal/README.md

 6. To quit APP, `Right Click` on tray icon and select `Quit`; or, click `Overlay` menu from main window and select `Quit`.

-See [Frequently Asked Questions](https://github.com/s-victor/TinyPedal/wiki/Frequently-Asked-Questions) and [User Guide](https://github.com/s-victor/TinyPedal/wiki/User-Guide) for more info.
+See [Frequently Asked Questions](https://github.com/s-victor/TinyPedal/wiki/Frequently-Asked-Questions) for common issues.

+See [User Guide](https://github.com/s-victor/TinyPedal/wiki/User-Guide) for usage info.

 ## Run from source